rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of packages that are available for installation and none of their versions in installed.
     The option is used during list operations.
-Default is normal.
+Default is bold,cyan.

 .. _color_list_available_reinstall-label: